strimzi/proposals/066-topic-replication-factor-change.md

 This JSON contains a list of replication factor values, each one associated with a regex expression of the form `topic1|topic2|topic3` matching all topics with that target replication factor.

 This is useful with bulk replicas change, which can happen in some edge cases.
-A potentially big backlog of messages may be created when the Topic Operator is not running, or there is an issue with Cruise Control or Kafka.
+A potentially big backlog of changes may be created when the Topic Operator is not running, or there is an issue with Cruise Control or Kafka.
 Another example is a GitOps pipeline delivering many replicas changes at the same time to reduce the storage occupation of non-critical topics.

 ```sh